SyncfusionExamples/listview_MVVMCross/README.md

-# listview_MVVMCross
-Working with ListView in MVVMCross
+# Working with ListView in MVVMCross

+Requirements
+MVVMCross version - 5.3.1